OlivierLD/raspberry-coffee/NMEA-mux-WebUI/full-server-extended-v2/README.md

 | ![Consumption](./docimg/perma-hat/consumption.jpg) | |
 In this configuration, the consumption is between 0.25 and 0.30 Amps.

+#### Do check this out!
 > Bonus: [3D printed](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/RPiA%2BLogger) enclosure (with pictures!).

+#### Networking...
+By default, the Raspberry Pi emits its own network, but it is some times convenient (to say the least) to hook uyop to the Internet.

 > Note: When the Raspberry emits its own network, the file to look into to flip this feature on and off (when you need an update or upgrade, for example) is `/etc/network/interfaces`.
+>
+> I use a Raspberry Pi with wireless capabilities for the usual logging,
+> and I add a WiFi dongle when I need to update the config aor the code (so I can reach `github`).
+>

 ##### Raspberry Pi 4 B, with 4Gb of RAM
 Easy: Perfect!